Nonlinear stability of compressible vortex sheets in three-dimensional elastodynamics: Well-posedness of the Linearized Problem

 for some constant $\kappa_0>0$.
 Constraints \eqref{bas.2} and \eqref{bas.5} ensure that the rank of the boundary matrix for the linearized problem remains constant on the domain $\bar{\Omega}$.
 Denote $\check{U}:=(\check{U}^+,\check{U}^-)^{\top}$, $\check{V}:=(\check{V}^+,\check{V}^-)^{\top}$, $\check{\varPhi}:=(\check{\varPhi}^+,\check{\varPhi}^-)^{\top}$, and $\check{\varPsi}:=(\check{\varPsi}^+,\check{\varPsi}^-)^{\top}$ for simplicity.

-We need to absorb \eqref{bas.5} into \eqref{bas.4} and write the boundary into an {\it enlarged} form and later will analyze separately for the Nash-Moser iteration.
+We need to absorb \eqref{bas.5} into \eqref{bas.4} and write the boundary conditions in an {\it enlarged} form, which will later be analyzed separately for the Nash-Moser iteration.
 The linearized operators can be defined as follows:

-where $V:=(V^+,V^-)^{\top}$, and $\mathcal{C}(U,\varPhi)$, $\check{b}$ and $\check{B}$ are defined separately by and
+where $V:=(V^+,V^-)^{\top}$, and $\mathcal{C}(U,\varPhi)$, $\check{b}$ and $\check{\textup{B}}$ are defined separately by and